How to Follow Living Sensical Content

 Meanwhile, you have to spend hours “interacting” with people to “maintain your presence”.
 You have to ask yourself, “How many words could I have written?
 Or could a get some revising done, or proofing, or publish to some additional sales outlets?”

 So I don’t “interact” any social media.
-Not Twitter, or Instagram, or Pinterest.
+Not Twitter, or Instagram, or Pinterest or anywhere except Gab.
 Facebook and Google only want your private information to sell their ads.
 LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on any of these.
 It’s all auto-syndicated content.
 Like the local TV stations do.
+Some of my articles show up on Medium, if you want to search for them.
+Again, syndicated only after I publish them here first.

 (If you want real human interaction, leave a comment below or email me.)